dmbarbour/wikilon/docs/AboutABC.md

 ### Structural Scopes

 ABC provides a simple mechanism for controlling scope of a computation.
-Assume we have Function that takes two inputs and produces three outputs on the stack.
+Assume we have Function that takes two inputs and produces three outputs.
 A structurally scoped application can be represented as:

         [A][B][Function]bb{&tuple3}i